akriese/yalbir/README.md

 For some examples, buttons or other devices must be connected to the controller at specific GPIO ports.
 Read the comments or commit messages for more info about that.

+## Bluetooth API

+The program offers an API via BLE to change patterns and other parameters at runtime.
+Using an app like "Bluetooth Commander" on Android enables connecting to the BLE endpoint offered by the ESP32 and sending text commands.
+More docs on the API schema are following.

 ## Roadmap

 General features: